Rick45/imageBulkMetadataUpdater/README.md

 # Image Metadata Bulk Inserter

-This Python script, `metadatabulkInserter.py`, automates the process of inserting GPS metadata into image files.
-It reads GPS coordinates from an Excel file and updates the images' EXIF data accordingly.
+This Python script, `metadatabulkInserter.py`, automates the process of inserting metadata into image files.
+It reads the metadata from an Excel file and updates the images' EXIF data accordingly.

 ## Features

-- Reads GPS coordinates (latitude and longitude) from an Excel spreadsheet.
-- Converts GPS coordinates from decimal degrees to degrees, minutes, and seconds (DMS), the format required by EXIF standards.
+- Reads and Converts GPS coordinates from decimal degrees to degrees, minutes, and seconds (DMS), the format required by EXIF standards.
-- Inserts GPS coordinates into the EXIF data of specified image files.
+- Updates all the EXIF data present in the excel columns in the specified image files.

 ## Requirements